orodley/avlink/README.md

 ```

 If you're not, and you're running Windows, you can download an executable from
-the Releases section of this repository.
-Once obtained you can drag your PDF
+the [Releases](releases) section of this repository.
+Once obtained you can drag
-onto the `avlink.exe` executable, and it will create the linked PDF for you.
+your PDF onto the `avlink.exe` executable, and it will create the linked PDF.